“From infancy throughout our lives there are guidelines to help us

 maintain our good health.
 Dr. Julia Uffner reviews the recommendations

 for screening and vaccinations for our later adult years,” — Beverly

 Vaughn, MD, Medical Coordinator, Menopause and You Program

 Menopause marks an important juncture in women’s lives.
 It is an ideal

-time to visit with your healthcare provider to make sure that you are up
+time to visit with your health care provider to make sure that you are

 your lifestyle to maximize your health.
 Screening tests are designed to